 President Alan García was elected to a second, non-consecutive presidential term in June 2006, defeating populist Ollanta Humala 53% to 47%.
 Since taking office for his five-year term, García has embraced a free trade agreement with the United States, appointed a fiscally conservative finance minister, and assured the international financial community that he is running the country as a moderate rather than as the leftist he had been in his early career.
 García's earlier presidency (1985-1990) was marked by hyper-inflation and a violent guerrilla insurgency.
 President García has continued the pro-market economic policies of his predecessor, Alejandro Toledo, who presided over one of the highest economic growth rates in Latin America throughout his term.
 Peru's economy grew about 8% in 2007.
-Economic growth is expected to remain strong but be tempered by rising inflation.
+Rising inflation and reduced demand for Peruvian products will temper economic growth to what the Economic Intelligence Unit calls a "still robust 4.6%" in 2009, adding that Peru's sound public finances and cushion of foreign reserves can help offset damage from the global financial crisis.

-García says he seeks to use trade to reduce poverty in Peru, which is concentrated in rural and jungle areas and among the indigenous population.
-Local and international groups have charged that Garcia's trade agenda threaten the environment and the livelihoods of indigenous people, especially in the Amazon region.
-Popular frustration that economic growth has not resulted in improved living conditions has led to periodic social unrest.
+García is seeking to use trade to reduce poverty in Peru, which is concentrated in rural and jungle areas and among the indigenous population.
+Seven years of fast economic growth has reduced the percentage of Peruvians living in poverty by about 3%.
+Weak institutional capacity hinders the implementation of poverty reduction programs, however, so that the economic growth has not improved living conditions for the half of the population still living in poverty.
+The resulting popular frustration has led to growing social unrest.
 Human rights groups charge that the government is violating civil liberties by prohibiting legitimate protests.
-Garcia's administration pushed laws through congress that imposed strict regulations on nongovernmental organizations' work in Peru; criminalized social protests; and classified strikes as "extortion."
+Garcia's administration pushed laws through congress that imposed strict regulations on non-governmental organizations' work in Peru; criminalized social protests; and classified strikes as "extortion."
+Local and international groups have also charged that Garcia's trade agenda threatens the environment and the livelihoods of indigenous people, especially in the Amazon region.

 Peru's government maintains that it is committed to holding government officials accountable for past abuses of power.
-Former President Alberto Fujimori (1990-2000) was extradited from Chile on charges of corruption and human rights violations and his trial began in December 2007.
+Human rights lawyers have questioned the independence of the recently appointed heads of the Supreme Court and Lima High Court, however, noting that they have expressed views or taken action favorable to Former President Alberto Fujimori (1990-2000) or his associates.
+Fujimori was extradited from Chile on charges of corruption and human rights violations and his trial began in December 2007.
 If convicted, he faces 30 years in prison and a fine of \$33 million.
-As the trial continues, García may lose the support of the Fujimorista bloc in the Peruvian Congress, which he relies on to pass legislation.
+That could cause García to lose the support of the Fujimorista bloc in the Peruvian Congress, which he relies on to pass legislation.
 Fujimori's daughter Keiko, who won a Congressional seat in 2006 with more votes than any other candidate, launched a new party assumed to be a vehicle for a 2011 presidential bid and the release of her father.
-Corruption scandals have involved members of Garcia's party.
+Corruption scandals have further eroded public confidence in the government.
+In October 2008, Garcia dismissed 7 of the 17 members of his cabinet in the wake of a bribery scandal.